Congo completes surveillance of Ebola contacts, no new cases

 The latest outbreak has been seen as a test of global health authorities’ ability to counter Ebola after being criticized for responding too slowly to an epidemic in West Africa from 2013-2016 that killed more than 11,000 people.

-More than 3,300 people have received Merck’s experimental vaccine and health workers kept a watch on 1,706 people who came into contact with Ebola patients, official said.
+More than 3,300 people have received Merck’s experimental vaccine and health workers kept a watch on 1,706 people who came into contact with Ebola patients, officials said.

+“The use of vaccination in this Ebola response has been a game-changer as it allowed us to break the chain of transmission and contain the virus more quickly,” the health ministry said in a statement on Thursday.

+“So far, the results of the vaccination have been promising as none of the individuals who were vaccinated developed the disease nor experienced major side effects,” it added.

 This is Congo’s ninth outbreak of Ebola since the virus was discovered near northern Congo’s eponymous river in 1976.